omertal88/shavzak/README.md

 10. Manual assignments - add ability to split assignment (like with shifts).
 11. UI improvement - Checkbox for splitting shift - if not checked - should disable the spinbox.
 12. Split shifts - spinbox should be limitted to 24 hours.
-14. Don't allow soldiers to begin a new assignment if they just finished one (unless it's a `no rest needed` one)
+14. Don't allow soldiers to begin a new assignment if they just finished one (unless it's a `no rest needed` one) (Not sure about that one)
 15. Some UI validations.
-For example: Gray-out the `run` button if no positions and shifts are present.
+For example: Gray-out the `run` button if no Soldiers, positions or shifts are present.

 ## Done
 1. Handle absences when calculating ratios (absence should reset ratio to 1.0).